-The Company remains in a strong position to build shareholder value from our maiden JORC 2012 mineral resource estimate at the Tuckanarra Project.
-The resource only occupies a small portion of the tenement package, and we will continue to systematically unlock the value of this asset through further targeted drilling programs as we aim to build on this solid foundation.
+The Company remains in a strong position to build shareholder value from its existing MRE at the Tuckanarra Project.
+The MRE only occupies a small portion of the tenement package, and we will continue to systematically unlock the value of this asset through further targeted drilling programs as we aim to build on this solid foundation.